 Skip to content

-Resolving Connection Pool Exhaustion and KDE Schema Drift in FSMA 204 Async Supplier Syncs
+Fixing Connection Pool Exhaustion and KDE Schema Drift in Async Supplier Syncs

 High-volume asynchronous batch synchronization for supplier APIs routinely deadlocks when processing FSMA 204 Critical Tracking Events (CTEs).
 The failure rarely originates from raw network latency.
-Instead, it stems from unbounded concurrency colliding with inconsistent Key Data Element (KDE) schemas, expired pagination tokens, and silent connection pool leaks.
-When a supplier endpoint returns mixed ISO 8601 timestamp formats, integer-encoded lot codes, or truncated next_cursor payloads, standard asyncio event loops exhaust available sockets, trigger cascading aiohttp timeouts, and drop compliance-critical records before they reach the traceability ledger.
-Resolving this requires bounded concurrency, strict schema validation, and deterministic fallback routing.
+Instead, it stems from unbounded concurrency colliding with inconsistent Key Data Element (KDE) schemas, expired pagination cursors, and silent connection pool leaks.
+When a supplier endpoint returns mixed ISO 8601 timestamp formats, integer-encoded lot codes, or truncated next_cursor payloads, an unbounded asyncio event loop exhausts available sockets, triggers cascading aiohttp timeouts, and drops compliance-critical records before they reach the traceability ledger.
+This page reproduces both failure vectors against realistic KDE payloads, then shows the corrected Async Batch Processing implementation that keeps every CTE inside the FDA’s 24-hour reconstruction window.

 import asyncio